- Land Department

-ITASCA COUNTY FAIRGROUND PARK OPEN JUNE 1st
+ITASCA COUNTY FAIRGROUNDS PARK

 The campground at the Fairgrounds Park is approximately seven acres in size and it can hold more than 200 camper units during event activities.
 All of the sites are located among towering red and white pine trees.
 Most of the sites are semi-primitive with few amenities.
 Approximately 80 sites can be connected to electric services.
 None of the sites have septic hookup at this time however there is a public RV dump station west of the campground area.